Nursing assistant fatally shot by coworker at Jefferson Hospital was 'good man,' father says

 Spicer said she hopes this is a wake-up call for the hospital to improve security measures.

-"It's definitely a concern for all of us that someone could walk in with a weapon like that or multiple weapons and can do that to one of our own staff," said Spicer.
+"It's definitely a concern for all of us that someone could walk in with a weapon like that or multiple weapons and can do that to one of our own staff," she said.

+Along with his job at Jefferson Hospital, Anrae also worked as a barber for many years at Custom Cutz in the city's Ogontz section.